 Although thresholds have been a central device for managing procurement risk and achieving transparency, they illustrate clearly the trade-off between risk management and other guiding principles: economy and efficiency.
-Lower prior review thresholds may reduce risk but are time intensive and increase procurement staff work load, possibly detracting from staff time spent on other aspects of procurement work, such as capacity development, as argued by the Bank's procurement anchor.98 Clients point to delays in the procurement process, especially when contracts have higher clearance thresholds may arguably increase potential participation of international bidders (thereby increasing competition) but could imply lost opportunities for local suppliers and markets, in addition to adding to time spent on procurement.
+Lower prior review thresholds may reduce risk but are time intensive and increase procurement staff work load, possibly detracting from staff time spent on other aspects of procurement work, such as capacity development, as argued by the Bank's procurement anchor.
+Relients point to delays in the procurement process, especially when contracts have higher clearance thresholds and need Washington-based approval (as discussed in Chapter 4).
+Lower method thresholds may arguably increase potential participation of international bidders (thereby increasing competition) but could imply lost opportunities for local suppliers and markets, in addition to adding to time spent on procurement.
 In practice, depending on market capabilities, lower method thresholds may not even attract more international suppliers if there are a wide range of competent domestic producers (Box 3.3).